jbeales/flush-opcache-with-varnish/readme.txt

 _If_ [WP Opcache](https://wordpress.org/plugins/flush-opcache/) is installed it will handle the actual flushing.

+= Does the _WP Super Cache_ plugin need to be installed to use this plugin? =

+No.

+_If_ [WP Super Cache](https://wordpress.org/plugins/wp-super-cache/) is instlled and active its cache will be cleared in addition to the Varnish and Opcode caches.

 == Support ==

 Please request support in [this plugin's support forum](https://wordpress.org/support/plugin/flush-opcache-with-varnish) on wordpress.org.
 This way there is a public record of solutions that work for people.